Laid Back Breastfeeding

 Let’s talk about the benefits of laid-back breastfeeding.

 One of the big benefits, right off the bat, is being able to have your baby get a proper latch.
-When baby is actually laying down on top of you, baby is able to take their mouth, open it up wide, put the angle that they need to be able to get the most breast tissue in their mouth.
-It’s not called nipple feeding – it is called breastfeeding for a reason – and it’s because you need to have a lot of breast tissue in the baby’s mouth to be able to have a good, effective latch and get that milk flowing.
+When your baby is laying down on top of you, the baby is able to open their mouth wide and find the angle that they need to get the most breast tissue in their mouth.
+We call it breastfeeding for a reason because you need to have a lot of breast tissue in the baby’s mouth to be able to have a good, effective latch and get that milk flowing.

 Upwards of 30% of the population, if not more, have something called a perceived oversupply.

-Now, an oversupply is a topic we will cover another day, but it could caused by any number of reasons (check out this post about Oversupply for more info).
-With this perceived oversupply, sometimes baby can sputter, they can cough, they can choke a little bit, and it can be really difficult to get a good feed in because they’re trying to just keep up with the flow.
-Having baby back in that biological breastfeeding position helps them to be able to control how much is being taken out at a time and use gravity to their advantage.
+Now, an oversupply is a topic we will cover another day, but it could be caused by any number of reasons (check out this post about Oversupply for more info).
+With this perceived oversupply, sometimes babies can sputter, cough, or choke a little bit.
+It can be difficult to get a good feed in because they’re trying to keep up with the flow.
+Holding your baby in that biological breastfeeding position helps them control how much is being taken out at a time.
+That’s using gravity to their advantage.

 Mind you, if you have a really strong letdown, they may still have a bit of an issue.
 But again, gravity is going to help because anything extra will just come out of their mouth.

 Also good to know, biological breastfeeding position, or laid-back nursing, is not just for people with oversupplies.
-It has been found in recent research that if you are using this position when you first start nursing, or for baby’s first latch, it is actually showing that babies have higher rates of being able to breastfeed, lower rates of weight loss, and are able to stay breastfeeding for longer because there is much less pain and latch issues associated with this position.
+It has been found in recent research that if you are using this position when you first start nursing, that babies have higher rates of being able to breastfeed.
+They also have lower rates of weight loss and are able to stay breastfeeding for longer.
+That’s because there’s less pain and fewer latch issues associated with this position.

-So the more time that you are able to spend skin-to-skin with your baby, it helps to encourage, not only your milk supply, but also your baby to be able to smell and know where to go when they’re hungry.
+So the more time that you are able to spend skin-to-skin with your baby helps to encourage your milk supply.
+Also, your baby to be able to smell and know where to go when they’re hungry.

-I would love to know if it is something that you have ever heard of, if you have ever tried, and if you plan on trying it now?
+I would love to know if it is something that you have ever heard of!
+If you have ever tried, and if you plan on trying it now, let me know!